Travelling in England by rail, Stuart Forster heads to Nottinghamshire and explores things to do and see in Newark-upon-Trent.

 Time for a coffee

-Newark hosts a good number of cafés, including a Starbucks on the Market Place.
-The Charles I Coffee House (37-39 Kirkgate) is within the timber framed building.
+Newark hosts a good number of cafés, including a Starbucks on the marketplace.
+The Charles I Coffee House (37-39 Kirkgate) is inside the timber-framed building.

 I enjoyed a coffee and a slice of carrot cake in Stray’s (16-20 Middlegate; tel. +44 (0)1636 700 597), which doubles as a jazz and tapas venue on Friday evenings.
 The personable owner, Mat Short, is passionate about jazz and hosts open sessions on the second Sunday of each month.